tacctile/tacctile_webapp/CLAUDE CHAT DOCUMENTS/3_TACCTILE WEBAPP PROJECT VISON AND CONTEXT.md

 # Tacctile - Master Context Prompt

-Use this prompt when starting a new Claude chat session about Tacctile development.
-If this document conflicts with CLAUDE.md, CLAUDE.md takes precedence.

----

 ## What is Tacctile

 Tacctile is a collaborative timeline platform for organizing, reviewing, and annotating media files.
 Users capture video, audio, images, and notes in the field, and Tacctile provides tools to review, flag, and collaborate on that media.